BananaApache/tptp_ide/tptplus/README.md

 Implemented Multiline reading.
 Added file icon.

+### 0.0.5

+Added pretty-printing.
+Fixed newline issue.

+### 0.0.6

+Implemented problem prover inside editor context menu.

+### 0.0.7

+Added continute to option for TPTP Format and IDV Image

 ---

 ## For TPTP Language

-The Thousands of Problems for Theorem Provers (TPTP) format is widely used in logic and automated reasoning.
+The Thousands of Problems for Theorem Provers (TPTP) World is the established infrastructure used by the Automated Theorem Proving (ATP) community for research, development, and deployment of ATP systems.
+The TPTP format is widely used in logic and automated reasoning.
 Learn more at [http://www.tptp.org](http://www.tptp.org)

 ---